 - Leadership skills

-Schools report that the program acts as a basis for culture change across the cohort:
+Schools reported that the program acted as a basis for culture change across the cohort:

 - A sustainable path for the model has been identified with Palmerston committing funding to future delivery of program

-The group also seized upon opportunities to fill gaps identified at working group meetings including:
+The group also seized opportunities to fill gaps identified at working group meetings including:

 - Instigated and supported the development of the Neami National funded Helping a Friend online resource to assist youth if a friend disclosed thoughts of suicide to them online